State & Local Governments / Municipal Equity

 What license types will be allowed in the municipality?

-State law and Commission regulations create the following license types: cultivators, product manufacturers (sometimes known as “processors” or “producers” of cannabis oils or concentrates), retailers, transporters, testing laboratories, research facilities, microbusinesses, and craft cooperatives.
-More details about each license type can be found in the Commission’s Guidance on Types of Marijuana Establishment Licenses.
+State law and Commission regulations create the following license types: cultivators, product manufacturers (sometimes known as “processors” or “producers” of cannabis oils or concentrates), retailers, transporters, testing laboratories, research facilities, microbusinesses, and craft cooperatives, marijuana couriers, marijuana delivery operators, and social consumption establishments.
+More details about each license type can be found in the Commission’s Guidance on Licensure.

 Once the community has established its local zoning bylaws, ordinance and/or regulations, the Commission recommends that community leaders attend an applicant’s Community Outreach Meeting, where residents and municipal officials may raise specific concerns.
 Applicants may then take the opportunity to address those concerns and move forward to negotiate a Host Community Agreement (see the Commission’s Guidance on Host Community Agreements) and otherwise progress through any local selection process.